karlwilcox/website-build/blog/_posts/2026-03-11-explorers-club.md

-give incorrect information, or for example, reveal the existence of a old broom closet without mentioning the magnificent darkened cathedral like space beside it - either for their own amusement, or to pass on to the many gossip sources that infest Culture ships.
+give incorrect information, or for example, reveal the existence of a old broom closet without mentioning the magnificent darkened cathedral like space beside it - either for their own amusement, or to pass on to the many gossip sources that infest Culture ships just how clever and deceitful they have been.

-Likewise, inhabitants tend to assume that the minds would not let them wander into a space that is flooded with hard radiation every tend minutes; and that, should one get into unexpected difficulty (say, falling from a vast height within that darkened cathedral space) then a simple call into one’s terminal would have a drone, or possibly a trampoline depending on the mind’s mood, displaced below them.
-So the general assumption is that such exploration isn’t _really_ dangerous, but there is always that tiny element of doubt about whether that is really the case, that frisson of excitement that behind the next door is a hostile alien life form successfully hiding from the mind’s senses that makes being an active member of the Liminal Spaces Explorers Club that little bit more exciting, and lifts its members, at least in their own eyes, above the general hoi-polloi.
+Likewise, residents tend to assume that the minds would not let them wander into a space that is flooded with hard radiation every ten minutes; and that, should one get into unexpected difficulty (say, falling from a vast height within that darkened cathedral space) then a simple call into one’s terminal would have a drone, or possibly a trampoline displaced below them, depending on the mind’s mood.
+So the general assumption is that such exploration isn’t _really_ dangerous, but there is always that tiny element of doubt about whether that is truly the case, that frisson of excitement that behind the next door is a hostile alien life form successfully hiding from the mind’s senses that makes being an active member of the Liminal Spaces Explorers Club that little bit more exciting, and lifts its members, at least in their own eyes, above the general rather dull population who largely consume whatever the latest fad the minds put before them.

-It is to maintain this general air of mystique that the second rule exists - that the “Catalog of Liminal Spaces” - for there is such a thing, should indeed be a physical “thing” and hence maintained on paper (or species equivalent) and kept solely for members use in the club premises.
+It is to maintain this general air of mystique that the second rule exists - that the “Catalog of Liminal Spaces” - for there is such a thing, should indeed be a physical object and hence maintained on paper (or species equivalent) and kept solely for members use in the club premises.
 Again, whilst it is generally assumed that nothing can truly be hidden from a determined (and deeply unethical) mind; that the deeply ingrained respect of personal privacy means